Cindy Hyde-Smith: Mississippi Commissioner of Agriculture and Commerce

-Hyde-Smith was elected Mississippi Commissioner of Agriculture and Commerce in 2011 and took office on January 5, 2012.
-She was reelected in 2015, defeating Democratic nominee Addie Lee Green.
+In January 2011, Hyde-Smith announced her candidacy for Mississippi's commissioner of agriculture and commerce.
+She won the Republican nomination in August and the general election in November, defeating Democratic nominee Joel Gill, to become the first woman to win this position.
+She took office on January 5, 2012.

+In June 2012, in response to a massive infestation of plant bugs in cotton farms throughout the Mississippi Delta (which had caused approximately $81 million in damages), Hyde-Smith said that the U.S. Environmental Protection Agency had approved an emergency exemption to help farmers exterminate the bugs.

+In January 2013, Hyde-Smith successfully pushed for legislation to help fund a big renovation project for the Mississippi Coliseum.
+In December 2013, she received a Service Award from the Mississippi Farm Bureau Federation for the project.

+Hyde-Smith was reelected in 2015, defeating Democratic nominee Addie Lee Green by over twenty points.
+She was sworn in for her second term on January 7, 2016.
+In April 2016, Hyde-Smith announced that the Mississippi Department of Agriculture would be accepting proposals for both the Specialty Crop Block Grant Program and the Federal-State Marketing Improvement Program for the year's federal budget.

 U.S. Senate

 Appointment

 On March 21, 2018, Governor Phil Bryant announced Hyde-Smith as his choice to fill the United States Senate seat held by Thad Cochran, who indicated he would resign the seat due to health issues.
 Cochran resigned on April 1, and Bryant formally appointed Hyde-Smith on April 2.
 Hyde-Smith became the first woman to represent Mississippi in the United States Congress.
 The Senate was in a district work period and was not conducting legislative business at that time, so she did not take the oath of office until the Senate reconvened for legislative business on April 9.
+At her ceremonial swearing in, Hyde-Smith was accompanied by her husband, Michael, and U.S. Senators Roger Wicker, Orrin Hatch, Lamar Alexander, Chuck Schumer, and Susan Collins.
 Hyde-Smith announced that she would seek election to the seat in the 2018 special election on November 6.